Makhachev stops Volkanovski in first round to retain UFC lightweight crown

 “I was a school kid when he was fighting,” Chimaev said of Usman.
 “This bout to me means big things.”

-On the undercard, the light heavyweight bout between Magomed Ankalaev and Johnny Walker of Brazil was declared a no contest because of the former’s accidental foul at 3:13 of Round 1.
+On the undercard, the light heavyweight bout between Magomed Ankalaev and Johnny Walker of Brazil was declared a “no contest” because of the former’s accidental foul at 3:13 of Round 1.

 Walker took the unintentional and illegal knee to the head while his knee was touching the canvas.
 Walker wanted to continue the bout but the cage-side physician ruled him ineligible, much to his displeasure, and he motioned Ankalaev to keep fighting before the situation was controlled.